ShadowofSkull/depth_camera/README.md

 ## Issues
 1. Q:Color image not showing
    1. A: Issue lies in ros2 and openni sdk for ros2, use back ros instead
+2. ROS2 openni seems to not support uvc camera color stream which our depth cam seems to be
+   1. check if can activate uvc like in ros1 or not

 ## Future Plans
 1. Find out how to integrate object detection with the depth camera/rviz